-After consulting with their gastroenterologists, patients are now even choosing to avoid acid reducing medications long term and instead choosing these less invasive surgical procedures, Mikhail added.
+After consulting with their gastroenterologists, patients are now even choosing to avoid acid reducing medications long term and instead choosing these less invasive surgical procedures, Mikhail adds.

-While patients should consult with a doctor about the best options to treat a hernia, Mikhail said these more modern techniques offer a good option for symptom relief for those in pain.
+While patients should consult with a doctor about the best options to treat a hernia, Mikhail says these more modern techniques offer a good option for symptom relief for those in pain.

 About the Author